dixonge/gtd/posts/twenty-years-of-thedixons-net.md

 ![](/img/2018/07/Screenshot_20180727_142230.png)

 I'm very proud of this, in a nerdy sort of way, of course.
 A personal domain was pretty rare back then.
 But I'm also proud at having the follow-through to still be here, with a renewed enthusiasm for the old days when one crafted their own content.
-This current [IndieWeb][5] initiative on this subdomain (glenn.thedixons.net) is one result of that.
+This current [IndieWeb initiative][5] on this subdomain (glenn.thedixons.net) is one result of that.
 Who knows, maybe some day this section will have its own twenty-year history?

 [1]: /img/2018/07/thedixons.net-registration.png
 [2]: https://web.archive.org/web/19981205153739/http://thedixons.net:80/